Hyolyn: 2020–present: Say My Name, QueenDom, Ice, and solo concerts

 On August 19, 2020, Hyolyn released her second EP Say My Name, with the title track of the same name.
 The album features the song "9Lives", an autobiographical song, that's performance was praised for its artistic expression of the story.
 Say My Name also includes the previously released singles "Dally", "See Sea" and "BAE".

 Hyolyn was originally set to release the new digital single "Layin' Low", on November 30, 2021, but the release was delayed to January 2022.
 Beforehand, she released a special Christmas single titled "A-Ha" on December 22, 2021.
 On January 12, 2022, Hyolyn released the single "Layin' Low" which features Jooyoung.

 On February 21, 2022, it was confirmed that Hyolyn will be participating in the second season of Queendom.
 On May 23, 2022, Hyolyn announced she will be performing at Youth Festival 2022 which will be held from June 10 to 12, and will take to the stage on the 10th, the first day of the festival.
 On June 20, 2022, Hyolyn will join the Weverse platform to communicate with fans around the world.
 On June 22, 2022, Hyolyn announced that she would release her third EP Ice on July 18.

-In August 2022, Hyolyn announced that her solo concert, HYOLYN 2022 CONCERT 'iCE', will be held at Yes24 Live Hall at 6 p.m. on September 3 and 5 p.m. on the 4.
+In August 2022, Hyolyn announced that her solo concert, HYOLYN 2022 CONCERT 'iCE', will be held at Yes24 Live Hall on September 3 and 4.

+She released her OriginaLyn EP in July 2026.